Molten-salt reactor: Properties

+MSRs eliminate the nuclear meltdown scenario present in water-cooled reactors because the fuel mixture is kept in a molten state.
+The fuel mixture is designed to drain without pumping from the core to a containment vessel in emergency scenarios, where the fuel solidifies, quenching the reaction.
+In addition, hydrogen evolution does not occur.
+This eliminates the risk of hydrogen explosions (as in the Fukushima nuclear disaster).
+They operate at or close to atmospheric pressure, rather than the 75–150 times atmospheric pressure of a typical light-water reactor (LWR).
+This reduces the need and cost for reactor pressure vessels.
+The gaseous fission products (Xe and Kr) have little solubility in the fuel salt, and can be safely captured as they bubble out of the fuel, rather than increasing the pressure inside the fuel tubes, as happens in conventional reactors.
+MSRs can be refueled while operating (essentially online-nuclear reprocessing) while conventional reactors shut down for refueling (notable exceptions include pressure tube reactors like the heavy water CANDU or the Atucha-class PHWRs, light water cooled graphite moderated RBMK, and British-built gas-cooled reactors such as Magnox, AGR).
+MSR operating temperatures are around 700 C, significantly higher than traditional LWRs at around 300 C. This increases electricity-generation efficiency and process-heat opportunities.

+Relevant design challenges include the corrosivity of hot salts and the changing chemical composition of the salt as it is transmuted by the neutron flux.

-MSRs, especially those with fuel in the molten salt, differ considerably from conventional reactors.
-Operating pressures can be much lower, and the temperatures higher.
+MSRs, especially those with fuel in the molten salt, offer lower operating pressures, and higher temperatures.
 In this respect an MSR is more similar to a liquid metal cooled reactor than to a conventional light water cooled reactor.
-MSRs are often planned as breeding reactors with a closed fuel cycle—as opposed to the once-through fuel currently used in U.S. nuclear reactors.
+MSR designs are often breeding reactors with a closed fuel cycle—as opposed to the once-through fuel currently used in conventional nuclear power generators.

-Safety concepts rely on a negative temperature coefficient of reactivity and a large allowable temperature rise to limit reactivity excursions.
-For designs with the fuel in the salt, the salt thermally expands immediately with power excursions, as opposed to conventional reactors in which the negative coefficient of reactivity is delayed since the heat from the fuel must be transferred to the moderator.
-As an additional method for shutdown, a separate, passively cooled container below the reactor can be included.
-Fuel is drained from the reactor into the container in accident scenarios or for regular maintenance.
-This stops the nuclear reaction and acts as a second cooling system.
-Neutron-producing accelerators have been proposed for some super-safe subcritical experimental designs.
+MSRs exploit a negative temperature coefficient of reactivity and a large allowable temperature rise to prevent criticality accidents.
+For designs with the fuel in the salt, the salt thermally expands immediately with power excursions.
+In conventional reactors the negative reactivity is delayed since the heat from the fuel must be transferred to the moderator.
+An additional method is to place a separate, passively cooled container below the reactor.
+Fuel drains into the container during malfunctions or maintenance, which stops the reaction.

-The temperatures of some proposed designs are high enough to produce process heat for hydrogen production or other chemical reactions.
-Because of this, they are included in the GEN-IV roadmap for further study.
+The temperatures of some designs are high enough to produce process heat, which led them to be included on the GEN-IV roadmap.

 Advantages

-MSRs offer many potential advantages over current light water reactors:
+MSRs offer many potential advantages over light water reactors: